Semi-detached: Housing the urban working classes

-At the same time as the huge increase in the population of the rural counties there was an even greater shift in population from the impoverished land to the large towns and to cities.
-Society was restructuring, with the labouring classes dividing into artisans and labourers.
+Life in Great Britain during the Industrial Revolution changed drastically.
+At the same time as the huge increase in the population of the rural counties, there was an even greater shift in population from the impoverished land to the large towns and to cities (urbanisation).
+Society was restructuring, with the working classes dividing into artisans and labourers.
 In the cities, labourers were housed in overcrowded tenement blocks, rookeries and lodging houses, and philanthropic societies aimed to improve conditions.
 The rural Labourers' Friend Society expanded in 1844 and was reconstituted as the Society for Improving the Condition of the Labouring Classes.
 In their 1850 publication The Dwellings of the Labouring Classes, written by Henry Roberts, the society laid out plans for model 'semi-detached' cottages for workers in towns and the city.
 However, the first properties they built were tenements and lodging houses.

 In 1866 the Metropolitan Association for Improving the Dwellings of the Industrious Classes built Alexander Cottages at Beckenham in Kent, on land provided by the Duke of Westminster.
 The development initially comprised 16 pairs of semis.
 By 1868, they had built 164 semis.

-In Birmingham, Wolverhampton and the Potteries there was a tradition dating from the 1790s of artisans saving through mutual funds and Friendly Societies.
+In Birmingham, Wolverhampton and the Potteries there was a tradition dating from the 1790s of artisans saving through mutual funds and friendly societies.
 In the 1840s, the permanent building society model was adopted.
 The Woolwich Equitable was founded in 1847, the Leeds Permanent in 1848 and Bradford Equitable in 1851.
 Artisans could invest and then borrow a sum for a mortgage on their own property.